TableCheck-Labs/software-engineering-career-ladder/junior-swe.md

 - Abides by our [code review guidelines](https://github.com/tablecheck-labs/code-review-guidelines).
 - Refines their ability to ask pointed, well-crafted questions and should strive to be able to immaculately articulate their problems when they need help.
 - Attends all necessary meetings punctually.
-- Does not get lost with basic project management; can own their tickets from ideation to production.
 - Over-communicates the status of their work via status updates, ticket transitions, asynchronous communication, and strives not to be blocked for long periods of time.